Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Jan 15 2026
+Last update on Fri Jan 16 2026

-**351 day before 2027 ⏱**
+**350 day before 2027 ⏱**

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️